mdom/morepub/README.md

 # DESCRIPTION

-morepub is a basic epub reader, that converts the books xhtml files to a single markdown document.
+morepub is a basic epub reader, that converts an epub to a single markdown document.
 If the controlly tty is a temrinal the documentation is opened with _less(1)_ otherwise it's printed to stdout.

 # COPYRIGHT AND LICENSE